KaiserWilhelm23/katoolin4/README.md

 # katoolin4
 Katoolin4 brings all programs available in Kali Linux to Debian and Ubuntu.
+Read TODO for plans

 ### Description
 This program is a port of [katoolin](https://github.com/LionSec/katoolin) from [LionSec](https://github.com/LionSec) to python3.
 Katoolin4 offers several improvements over katoolin and katoolin3: